peterkuma/wstcp/README.md

 client.on('error', err => console.error(`client: error: ${err.message}`));
 ```

-Connect to the `ws://localhost:8000/client-1`, authenticating with a key
+Connect to `ws://localhost:8000/client-1`, authenticating with a key
 passed in HTTP header `X-Key`.
 Listen on TCP port 22 and forward connections
 to the server.